cwendorf/Sourcebook/EASI/data-analysis/posthocs.md

 ## Post Hoc Comparisons

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ### Obtaining Descriptive Statistics

-Get the mean and standard deviation for the dependent variable for each of the levels.
+1. Type the following to get the mean and standard deviation for the dependent variable for each of the levels.

 ```{r}
 (Outcome~Factor) |> describeMoments()